 Mr. Steve Noakes is a 30 year veteran in the travel and tourism industry and a leading Asia Pacific advocate for sustainable tourism approaches by industry, government and communities.
 Steve is also on the board of The Global Sustainable Council (USA).

 The Second Board of the company was voted in by the members at the AGM on April 13th 2013.
 Steve Noakes and Marcel Ady have left the Board due to pressure of work but will remain on our Advisory Board.
-Three new members have joined Marie Gale, Nyoman Dedi and Alan Wilson for the next 5 years.
-These persons are
+Four new members have joined Marie Gale and Alan Wilson for the next 5 years.
+These new persons are

 Helen Scott Orr who is one of Australia’s best known veterinarians having been the Chief Veterinarian for the state of New South Wales.
 She has had a long and distinguished relationship with Indonesia working in both long and short term assignments since 1977.
 Helen speaks fluent Bahasa Indonesia and currently is a private consultant to a number of private and government agencies including AusAID and The Australian Centre for International Agricultural Research.
 Helen lives in Sydney with her husband Tim Kelly.

-Gede Ori Ariandika born in Singaraja and educated both in Singaraja and Udayana University where he obtaind a degree in economics.
-Gede joined Ecolodges Indonesia in 2000 and has served in the company in many capacities in the Accounts Department, as managers of both Udayana and Rimba lodges, in charge of our Eco certification process with Green Globe, as a member of the Board of Management and now Head of the companies Reservation Department.
+Gede Ori Ariandika born in Singaraja and educated both in Singaraja and Udayana University where he obtained a degree in economics.
+Gede joined Ecolodges Indonesia in 2000 and has served in the company in many capacities in the Accounts Department, as managers of both Udayana and Rimba lodges, in charge of our Eco certification process with Green Globe, as a member of the Board of Management and now Head of the companies Tours, Travel and Reservation Department.
+He plays a key role in the development of the company especially in marketing.

 John Diment is an Australian with worldwide experience in chemical laboratories especially in Australia, UK and Indonesia.
 He lived in Bogor, Indonesia in the early 80s and then to an international company in the UK.
 John currently lives in Tasmania with his wife Elizabeth Haworth a well known internationally acclaimed doctor in the field of preventive medecine.